yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 `LevelUp` models out worlds, levels, scores, missions, and more, all in one framework that allows game developers to build their game structure and progressions behavior easily and effectively.
 The sense of progress that users feel in a game is what creates retention and long-term use, which usually lead to monetization.

-In this document, you will find definitions of each of the entities of `LevelUp`, the connections between them, and code examples that demonstrate how to use them.
+In this document, you will find definitions of each of the entities of LevelUp, the connections between them, and code examples that demonstrate how to use them.

 ####**LevelUp Hierarchy**

-After observing dozens of games, the SOOMLA team realized that most game progress and accomplishment can be packed into worlds.
-Worlds can contain both levels and worlds, and may have missions that can be completed in order to receive rewards.
+The SOOMLA team has examined dozens of games and has observed that most game progress and accomplishment can be packed into worlds.
+Worlds can contain both levels and worlds internally, and may have missions that can be completed in order to receive rewards.

 ![alt text](/img/tutorial_img/soomla_diagrams/LevelUp.png "Soomla LevelUp Model")